JaehyukYoo/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: jhyoo@snu.ac.kr
 ---
 I completed my Master's Degree in Educational Technology from Seoul National University (SNU), advised by Dr. Cheolil Lim.
-I currently work as a graduate research assistant at the Center for Innovation of Future Education in SNU.
+I currently work as a graduate research assistant at the Center for Innovation of Future Education in SNU. {style="text-align: justify;"}

-My research interest lies at the intersection of classroom technology integration, instructional design, curriculum development, social learning communities, and teacher technology training.
+My research interest lies at the intersection of classroom technology integration, instructional design, curriculum development, social learning communities, and teacher technology training. {style="text-align: justify;"}

 My current research focuses on the design and effectiveness of conversational AI technologies to serve as learning companions, and how AI affects learners' social interactions and learning processes.
 In addition, I explore learners' understanding of AI and develop programs to foster their AI literacy.
 {style="text-align: justify;"}